OHBA-analysis/Cho2024_MEEG_RSN/README.md

 This repository contains the scripts and data for reproducing results in the "Comparison between EEG and MEG of static and dynamic resting-state networks" manuscript.

-💡 Please email SungJun Cho at sungjun.cho@psych.ox.ac.uk or simply raise GitHub Issues if you have any questions or concerns.
+💡 Please email SungJun Cho at sungjun.cho@ndcn.ox.ac.uk or simply raise GitHub Issues if you have any questions or concerns.

 ## ⚡️ Getting Started